E-Rated Tires

 To conclude load rating E means that it’s a 10-ply tire that can handle up anywhere between 60PSI to 85PSI when carrying the max load.
 To know the maximum weight capacity of a tire, you’ll need to check the load index.
 The higher the number, the more weight it can hold up.

 E-rated tires are only necessary if you’re going to haul heavy loads.
-Increasing the tire pressure will help overall performance when carrying heavy loads, and E-rated tires will allow you to inflate the tires quite significantly.
+Increasing the tire pressure will help overall performance when carrying heavy loads, and E-rated tires will allow you to inflate the tires quite significantly (check out our guide on how to put air in tires at gas station).
 It also has offroad benefits, although tread patterns and depth matter more.

 Unless you often haul heavy loads or go offroading often, there’s no need for E-rated tires.
 Chances are, the ones you have on your vehicle now are good enough.